carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 ## Workflow definition

-We can connect process to create our pipeline inside a `workflow` scope.
+We can connect processes to create our pipeline inside a `workflow` scope.
-The  workflow scope starts with keyword the `workflow`, followed by an optional name and finally the workflow body delimited by curly brackets.
+The  workflow scope starts with keyword the `workflow`, followed by an optional name and finally the workflow body delimited by curly brackets `{}`.

 > ## Implicit workflow
 > A workflow definition which does not declare any name is assumed to be the main workflow, and it is implicitly executed.
 Therefore it’s the entry point of the workflow application.